fluentform/fluentform/readme.txt

 = Do you have a public roadmap? =

 Yes, Please check our <a href="https://trello.com/b/FaDlAD9B/public-roadmap-wp-fluent-forms">public road map in Trello</a>

+= I want to report a bug, where to report? =

+The entire source code is <a href="https://github.com/fluentform/fluentform">available on github</a>.
+Please feel free to fork and send a pull request or report a bug.

 == Screenshots ==